efigence/redmine_imperator/README.md

 bundle exec rake redmine:plugins:test NAME=redmine_imperator
 ```

-## Some tests can be run inside a plugin, but extra setup is needed
+## Tests can be run inside a plugin, but additional setup is required

 ```
 # first, follow instructions from: https://github.com/dadooda/bundler-gemlocal